 Crossroads Academy-Central St., Kansas City, is a blended and project-based school that embraces the opportunity of an urban setting.
-(Check out a great podcast on their second K-8 location, Quality Hill.)

 St. Ann, the Personal School is a model Blended Learning school from the Archdiocese of New York.
 Known as The Personal School, their focus is meeting the needs of every student.

 KIPP Ascend Charter School and KIPP Create College Prep in Chicago features a large and flexible lab rotation giving teachers the flexibility of either being in the lab, working with small groups in their classrooms, or something else entirely.

 Bate Middle School, Danville, Kentucky, (profiled here) is a turnaround story.
 The staff-developed innovation plan focused on challenge-based learning, performance-based assessments and positive habits of mind.
 Check out this great trip report from former superintendent Carmen Coleman.

 At Messalonskee Middle School in Maine, students have Learning Goal Time every day, with a full two hours once a week to work on assignments and get the extra help they need.
 Chris Sturgis has featured the school on CompetencyWorks and in this brief.